go-telegram-bot-api/telegram-bot-api/README.md

 }
 ```

-If you need, you may generate a self signed certficate, as this requires
+If you need, you may generate a self-signed certificate, as this requires
 HTTPS / TLS.
 The above example tells Telegram that this is your
 certificate and that it should be trusted, even though it is not
 properly signed.